Summer Math Activities to Get Kids Outdoors

 The object of the game is to correctly solve as many math problems as possible so that you get more chances to shoot the basketball.
 The player with the most points wins the game!

-Like Hula Hoop Addition, Math Fact Basketball can be adapted to any operation your kids need practice with.
+Like Hula Hoop Addition, Math Fact Basketball can be adapted to any operation your kids need review on.

 Find and Count Bug Hunt